KadeLehman/hash-algo-comparison/README.md

 into the hash table.
 A simple such hash function would be to mask off the bottom m bits to use as an index into a table of size 2^m.

-Here is a description of the Fowler–Noll–Vo algorithm (I chose the 1a version, because data hashed through version 1 is easier to decrypt and has the same runtime as version 1a.
+Here is an adapted description of the Fowler–Noll–Vo algorithm (I chose the 1a version, because data hashed through version 1 is easier to decrypt and has the same runtime as version 1a.
 However, this algorithm is still relatively easy to crack and is regarded as a non-cryptographic hash function):

-> Sample text
+> Start with an initial hash value of FNV offset basis.
+For each byte in the input, XOR (exclusive or)
+> the hash value with the byte from input, then multiply it by the FNV prime.

+Both the FNV offset basis and FNV prime are pre-determined values based on what "bit flavor" of FNV you choose and based on mathematical procedures that the creators of FNV have developed.

-Note that the trivial hash function will cause many collisions if the key space contains many clumps, i.e. that the collection of integers to be inserted is unevenly distributed.
-Also, the FNV algorithm `(...continue here...also I remind you of your planning page in your algorithms notebook...)`
+Note that the trivial hash function will cause many hashtable collisions if the key space contains many clumps, i.e. that the collection of integers to be inserted is unevenly distributed.
+Also, any hash function will cause many collisions if many duplicate values are inserted.

+`(...I remind you of your planning page in your algorithms notebook...)`